SpongePowered/SpongeDocs/source/devs/guidelines.rst

 General steps
 =============

-1. Setup your workspace as described in :doc:`workspace`.
+1. Setup your workspace as described in :doc:`../../workspace/getting-started`.

 #.
 Check for existing issues in the `SpongeAPI <https://github.com/SpongePowered/SpongeAPI/issues>`_ and `Sponge <https://github.com/SpongePowered/Sponge>`_ repositories.
 There is possibly someone else already working on the same thing.
 You can also check `issues marked with "help wanted" <https://github.com/SpongePowered/SpongeAPI/labels/help%20wanted>`_ for existing issues we need your help with.